 Cognition testing can help you and your doctor understand the challenges you’re experiencing and identify opportunities to support you.

-Cognition testing has many benefits for individuals with MS, including informing your treatment plan and monitoring your condition over time.
-Here are some of the things cognition testing can do.
+Cognition testing has many benefits for individuals with multiple sclerosis, including informing your treatment plan and monitoring symptoms of MS over time.
+Following are some of the things cognition testing can do.

 Cognition testing can help determine the areas of cognition where you have the most challenges.
 This allows your provider to recommend the best interventions to help strengthen your cognitive function.
 Additionally, understanding your cognition can help you and your health care provider evaluate and tailor your treatment plan to your needs.

-A comprehensive evaluation can help determine if depression, anxiety, fatigue, other health problems, or medication side effects are impacting cognition.
+A comprehensive evaluation can help determine if depression, anxiety, fatigue, other health problems, or medication side effects are affecting cognition.

-A thorough evaluation from a particular type of provider (such as a neuropsychologist) may be necessary to qualify for government disability programs.
+A thorough evaluation from a particular type of provider (such as a neuropsychologist or neurologist) may be necessary to qualify for government disability programs.

 Having more information about your cognition helps you and your doctor choose interventions, exercises, and other strategies that can support cognitive function.

-As you consider cognition testing, it’s helpful to know what to expect.
-You cannot study for a cognition test.
-However, you can prepare by getting a good night’s sleep and avoiding alcohol 24 hours before the test.
+As you consider cognitive evaluation, it’s helpful to know what to expect.
+You can’t study for a cognition test, but you can prepare by getting a good night’s sleep and avoiding alcohol 24 hours before the test.

 The time it takes to complete a cognition test can vary.
-Some tests can be completed in a few minutes, while others can take several hours.
+Some tests can be done in a few minutes, while others may take several hours.

 Comprehensive neuropsychological tests often include physical assessments.
 Longer testing times and physical activities can cause some people to feel tired afterward.
 Ask your provider how long testing will last.

-You may be given an iPad, other tablet, or a paper form to take a test on your own — sometimes during a regular medical appointment or even while waiting to be seen.
+You may be given a tablet such as an iPad or a paper form to take a test on your own — sometimes during a regular medical appointment or even while waiting to be seen.
 In other cases, your doctor may ask you questions verbally.
 Some testing batteries combine cognitive and physical assessments.

-There are several types of cognition testing.
+There are several types of cognitive screening.
 Your doctor will help determine which tests are best for you.
 Below are examples of commonly used cognition tests.

-The Symbol Digit Modalities Test (SDMT) was introduced in 1982 and is one of the most widely used rapid cognition tests for adults with MS. A person with MS is shown a key that pairs numbers with symbols and is then given 90 seconds to match the symbols and numbers.
+Introduced in 1982, the Symbol Digit Modalities Test (SDMT) is one of the most widely used rapid cognition tests for adults with MS. A person with MS is shown a key that pairs numbers with symbols and is then given 90 seconds to match the symbols and numbers.
 The entire test can be completed in five minutes or less.
 The SDMT can be performed verbally or in writing.

-This test is often used as a front-line assessment before someone with MS is referred to other forms of cognition testing or to other professionals who can support cognition.
+This test is often used as a front-line assessment before someone with MS is referred to other forms of cognition testing or to other professionals who can work with cognitive problems.
 Also, the SDMT helps assess cognitive changes during MS relapses.

-The Processing Speed Test (PST) — part of the Multiple Sclerosis Performance Test — takes two minutes to complete.
-A few additional minutes are needed for explanation.
-This test is similar to the SDMT, but it is self-administered on a tablet or iPad in your provider’s office.
-In one single-center study, there was some evidence that the PST is slightly more sensitive than the SDMT to certain brain lesions.
+The Processing Speed Test (PST) takes two minutes to complete, plus a few minutes for explanation.
+This test is similar to the SDMT, but it is self-administered on a tablet in your provider’s office.
+In one single-center study, there was some evidence that the PST was slightly more sensitive than the SDMT to certain brain lesions.

-The Computerized Speed Cognitive Test (CSCT) takes five minutes to complete and is a verbal assessment rather than a written or tablet test.
+The Computerized Speed Cognitive Test (CSCT), which takes five minutes to finish, is a verbal assessment rather than a written or tablet test.
 The CSCT is particularly good for identifying information-processing impairment.

-The Multiple Sclerosis Neuropsychological Questionnaire (MSNQ) takes five minutes to complete.
-This is a self-reported survey about cognitive function that can be filled out by a person with MS and also by someone they interact with regularly.
+The Multiple Sclerosis Neuropsychological Questionnaire (MSNQ) takes five minutes.
+This self-reported survey about cognitive function can be filled out by either a person with MS or someone with whom they interact regularly.
 The MSNQ can help identify symptoms of depression and assess a person’s level of awareness about their own cognitive abilities.

 The Multiple Sclerosis Functional Composite (MSFC) includes one cognitive test, a timed walking test, and a test of arm function.
 This test can be performed by a trained professional and does not require a physician or neuropsychologist.
 The National Multiple Sclerosis Society’s Clinical Assessment Task Force developed the MSFC for use in clinical trials.

 The Brief International Cognitive Assessment for Multiple Sclerosis (BICAMS) includes the SDMT and other tests to evaluate language ability and spatial recall.
-The BICAMS takes 15 minutes to complete.
+The BICAMS requires 15 minutes to complete.

 The Minimal Assessment of Cognitive Function in Multiple Sclerosis (MACFIMS) is a comprehensive evaluation that can last 90 minutes.
-It includes the SDMT, as well as a battery of tests that evaluate language ability, working memory, spatial memory, and executive function.
+It includes the SDMT, as well as a battery of tests that evaluate language ability, working and spatial memory, and executive function — known as “cognitive domains.”
 The MACFIMS is unique in its ability to also assess executive function.
 This exam is administered by or under the supervision of a neuropsychologist.

 Cognition testing is the first step.
 Based on the results, your doctor may recommend further evaluations and follow-ups with other health care providers.
-Interventions such as physical exercise, cognitive rehabilitation, brain exercises, diet, and disease-modifying therapies may be prescribed to improve your cognitive performance.
+Other interventions may be prescribed to improve your cognitive performance, such as:

-Have you talked to your doctor about cognition testing?
+Have you talked with your doctor about cognition testing?
 Have you taken any of these tests?
 Share your experience in the comments below, or start a conversation by posting in Activities.